 Being a light keeper for a day and exploring what it is like to operate a Lake Superior Lighthouse on an Island 14 km east of Silver Islet and civilization is a real eye openor.

-Currently our booking system is being updated and will be available in April for the 2021 season.
+Currently our booking system is being updated and will be available soon for the 2021 season.
 We will be operating tours from Thunder Bay and Silver Islet on Thursdays and Sundays.
-If you have any enquiries please let us know.
+Book Sunday’s Tour or Book Thursday’s Tour

 Start your experience on the shores of Lake Superior departing from Silver Islet or Thunder Bay.